ichim/LeafletForBlazor-NuGet/RTM and GeoJSON/working with Files/GeoJSON from file/README.md

 _similar with leaflet documentation_

-## JSON example
+# JSON example

+## For geometric points

-Example of JSON format:
+Example of JSON format for geometric points:

 		{
 		  "name": "Points of Interes",